ranahemantkumar/bom-docker/README.md

         ```
     -   keep terminal open

-2. To start only react container,
+2. To start only react build:
+    -   Start Redux Individual build as described in step 1
     -   open new terminal and navigate to {root directory}/mattermost-webapp
     -   Run container through:
         ```sh